openforis/sepal-doc/docs/source/modules/dwn/fcdm.rst

 Advanced parameters
 *******************

 These are the advanced parameters of the FCDM process.

 Please read this section carefully to understand their objectives.

-Self referencing
+Self-referencing
 ################

-For the self-referencing kernel, set one parameter, **Radius of circular kernel**, which will define the buffer used for the self-referencing operation (in metres; by default, set to: code:`150`).
+For the self-referencing kernel, set one parameter – **Radius of circular kernel** – which will define the buffer used for the self-referencing operation (in metres; by default, set to: code:`150`).

 DDR
 ###